 Sure, you might have managed your share portfolio well yourself, to date but do you really have the insights required to weather a volatile financial future?

-Honing a robust investment portfolio requires experience and professional knowledge and, even if you only utilise a professional adviser to help you set things up, it can be an important investment for your healthy financial future.
+Honing a robust investment portfolio requires experience and professional knowledge and, even if you only utilise a professional advisor to help you set things up, it can be an important investment for your healthy financial future.

-Taking risks with your investments might seem fun but one of the benefits of working with professional financial advisers is that they help you understand the ramifications of your appetite for risk – and how to keep it satisfied without losing all your money on impulsive decisions.
+Taking risks with your investments might seem fun but one of the benefits of working with professional financial advisors is that they help you understand the ramifications of your appetite for risk – and how to keep it satisfied without losing all your money on impulsive decisions.

 Taking risks is less frightening in a healthy market.
 When there is uncertainty about a global economic future, fluctuations in the market can have a bigger impact and risk needs to be viewed through a very different lens.

 Cash creates a buffer

 Any wealth protection strategy needs to incorporate a cash-on-hand buffer to help you ride out the inevitable tough times.
 Liquidating assets when times get tough is never a positive thing, so to minimise the impact investment losses may have on your day-to-day life, keeping cash close by for emergency situations is a critical way to protect your secure financial future and prevent you from making impulsive decisions that might see your losses become even worse.